Donald Trump On Impeachment Inquiry: ‘That’s A Positive For Me In The Election’

 “If [Pelosi] does that, they all say that’s a positive for me in the election.
 You could also say who needs it.
 It’s bad for the country.”

-Trump also questioned how Pelosi can move forward with an inquiry given that the United States Congress has not had access to a transcript of his call with the Ukrainian president, during which he now claims he did not ask for an investigation into former Vice President Joe Biden, or his son Hunter.
+Trump also questioned how Pelosi can move forward with an inquiry, given that the United States Congress has not had access to a transcript of his call with the Ukrainian president, during which he now claims he did not ask for an investigation into former vice president Joe Biden or his son Hunter.

 “By the way, she hasn’t even seen the phone call.
 The phone call was perfect,” he said.

-As The Hill notes, the president has sent somewhat conflicting signals about what he and Ukraine’s Volodymyr Zelensky actually talked about.
+As The Hill notes, the president has sent somewhat conflicting signals about what he and Ukrainian President Volodymyr Zelensky actually talked about.
 He has admitted talking about Biden, and acknowledged that the administration had withed military aid for Ukraine, although claiming that it had done so in order to pressure other European countries into contributing more money.

-According to Trump, there is no explicit quid pro quo tying the Biden investigation with the withdrawal of military funding, but Democrats have argued that the president’s admission and apparent willingness to pressure a foreign entity into investigating a political opponent is in and of itself enough of a reason to begin an impeachment investigation.
+According to Trump, there is no explicit quid pro quo tying the Biden investigation with the withdrawal of military funding, but Democrats have argued that the president’s admission and apparent willingness to pressure a foreign entity into investigating a political opponent is in and of itself enough reason to begin an impeachment investigation.

 .@repjohnlewis calls for impeachment proceedings: "We took an oath to protect this nation against all domestic enemies… Sometimes I'd afraid to go to sleep for fear I will wake up and our Democracy will be gone." – Watch online: https://t.co/OklmR1M8SW pic.twitter.com/HNIsZdhyQc